-A. RISK FACTORS
+B. RISK FACTORS

-1. STANDARD RISK FACTORS
+i.
+STANDARD RISK FACTORS

-- i.
-Mutual Funds and securities investments are subject to market risks such as trading volumes, settlement risk, liquidity risk, and default risk including the possible loss of principal and there is no assurance or quarantee that the objectives of the Scheme will be achieved. - ii.
-As the price/value/interest rate of the securities in which the scheme invests fluctuates, the value of your investment in the Scheme may go up or down depending on the factors and forces affecting the capital markets. - iii.
-Past performance of the Sponsor/AMC/Mutual Fund does not guarantee the future performance of the Scheme. - iv.
-TRUSTMF Flexi Cap Fund is only the name of the Scheme and does not in any manner indicate either the quality of the Scheme, or its future prospects and returns. - v.
-The Sponsor is not responsible or liable for any loss resulting from the operation of the Scheme beyond initial contribution of Rs.1 lakh towards the setting up of the Mutual Fund and such other accretions and additions to the corpus. - vi.
-The present scheme is not a guaranteed or assured return scheme. - vii.
+- 1. Mutual Funds and securities investments are subject to market risks such as trading volumes, settlement risk, liquidity risk, and default risk including the possible loss of principal and there is no assurance or guarantee that the objectives of the Scheme will be achieved. - 2.
+As the price/value/interest rate of the securities in which the scheme invests fluctuates, the value of your investment in the Scheme may go up or down depending on the factors and forces affecting the capital markets. - 3.
+Past performance of the Sponsor/AMC/Mutual Fund does not guarantee the future performance of the Scheme. - 4.
+TRUSTMF Arbitrage Fund is only the name of the Scheme and does not in any manner indicate either the quality of the Scheme, or its future prospects and returns. - 5.
+The Sponsor is not responsible or liable for any loss resulting from the operation of the Scheme beyond the initial contribution of Rs.1 lakh towards the setting up of the Mutual Fund and such other accretions and additions to the corpus. - 6.
+The present scheme is not a guaranteed or assured return scheme. - 7.
 The Mutual Fund is not guaranteeing or assuring any payout under IDCW option.
 The Mutual Fund is also not assuring that it will make periodical distributions, though it has every intention of doing so.
-All distributions are subject to the availability of distributable surplus of the scheme. - viii.
-TRUSTMF Flexi Cap Fund is the first scheme which is launched in the Equity Fund category, the fund house does not have any prior experience.
+All distributions are subject to the availability of distributable surplus of the scheme.

-2. SCHEME SPECIFIC RISK FACTORS
+ii.
+SCHEME SPECIFIC RISK FACTORS